subirvarma/GeneralCognitics/_posts/chapter7_latentspace.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/lat30.png)

-Figure 6: Manipulation of images by doing vector arithmetic in Latent Space
+Figure 6: Manipulation of images by doing vector arithmetic in Latent Space (from [Radford et.al](https://youtu.be/wXsxwIJnUJk))

 Another interesting way of manipulating images is shown in the Fig. 6: If the Latent Vector for an image of a smiling woman is subtracted from the Latent Vector of an image for a neutral woman, and the result is added to the Latent Vector for an image of a neutral man, then the resulting Latent Vector can be decoded into an image of a smiling man (to be more precise, the Latent Vectors on the LHS were created by averaging the Latent Vectors of several similar images).
 This shows that encoded within their array of numbers, Latent Vectors carry semantic information about images, .